blackpeps/dbmslab2023/17. Creation of PLSQL block for exception handling/readme.md

 ## AIM
 To create a PL/SQL block for exception handling.

-## Introduction
+## THEORY
 An exception is an error condition during a program execution.
-PL/SQL supports programmers to catch such conditions using EXCEPTION block in the program, and an appropriate action is taken against the error condition.
+PL/SQL supports programmers in catching such conditions using the EXCEPTION block in the program, and appropriate action is taken against the error condition.

 There are two types of exceptions:
 1. System-defined exceptions